jarecoo/practice/notes.md

 - “‘The unjust person acts against the gods.
 For insofar as the nature of the universe made rational creatures for the sake of each other…anyone breaking nature’s will obviously acts against the oldest of gods’ -Marcus Aurelius, Meditations, 9.1.1 We say of the most heinous acts that they are crimes against nature …our sense of justice goes marrow deep….The key, then, is to support our natural inclination to justice with strong boundaries and strong commitments — to embrace, as Lincoln urged a divided, angry nation to do, ‘the better angels of our nature.’”
 TDS p.217
 - “You don’t have to do the right thing, just as you don’t have to do your duty.
 You get to.
 You want to.”
 TDS p.219
 - “‘Whenever you take offense at someone’s wrongdoing, immediately turn to your own similar feelings…by thinking on this, you’ll quickly forget your anger.’” -Marcus Aurelius, Meditations, 10.30 Earlier we were reminded of Socrates’s tolerant belief that ‘no one does wrong on purpose.’
 The clearest proof of that hypothesis?
 All the times we did wrong without malice or intention….Be as forgiving of [others] as you are of yourself.
 Cut them the same slack you would for yourself.”
 TDS p.260
+- Be good to yourself, be good to others, be good to animals, be good to the planet.
+- “A good Stoic understands that proper impulses, and the right actions that arise from them, naturally carry the good of the whole, which is the wise person’s only good.”
+TDS p.297

+### See the Big Picture
+- “Meditate often on the interconnectedness and mutual interdependence of all things in the universe.
+For in a sense, all things are mutually woven together and therefore have an affinity for each other — for one thing follows after another according to their tension of movement, their sympathetic stirrings, and the unity of all substance.” - Marcus Aurelius, Meditations, 6.38 (TDS p.296)
+-  “Anne Lamott once observed that all writers ‘are little rivers running into one lake,’ all contributing to the same big project.
+The same is true in many industries — though sadly, even inside the same company, people selfishly forget they’re working together.
+As human beings we all breathe the atoms that made up our ancestors and flow into the same earth when we die…{We must not forget} how we’re related to our fellow human beings and the environment.”
+TDS p.296
+- “Inherent in the Stoic concept of sympatheia is the notion of an interconnected cosmos in which everything in the universe is part of a larger whole” TDS p.297
+- ”A good Stoic understands that proper impulses, and the right actions that arise from them, naturally carry the good of the whole, which is the wise person’s only good.”
+TDS p.297

 ### Assert your Needs and Set Boundaries
 - Be good, but take no shit